The World’s Most Powerful Aphrodisiac – And The Top Three Tips On Where To Get It

 The higher you climb the corporate ladder, the better the view.
 But, the air is very, very thin.

 Tread cautiously.
 Climbing the corporate ladder can be a very tough gig.
 I know.
 I have been CEO of several businesses and a CEO consistently for the past 25 years, until I took up my current role five years ago.
-At STW Group, I am not the CEO.
+At my current role, I am not the CEO.
 I am, with our CFO, our CEO’s key partner.
 And here’s the fact- it is an easier life.
 Believe me.

 There is absolutely a real buzz from being in charge.
 It can be exhilarating.
 It comes with a big price though.
 Of pressure, stress, long hours.
 They say it’s lonely at the top.
 And you know what?
 It bloody well is.